akuity/kargo/docs/docs/30-how-to-guides/15-working-with-freight.md

 visit the [concepts doc](../concepts).
 :::

-The remainder of this page describes features of freight that will enabled you to work more effectively.
+The remainder of this page describes features of freight that will enable you to work more effectively.

 ## Names